kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 The parameter $$\hat{\omega}$$ controls how much of the within and between variation are used by $$\hat{\beta}_{\text{RE}}$$.
 As $$\hat{\omega}\rightarrow 1$$, then the random effects estimator approaches the between estimator.
 But, as $$\hat{\omega}\rightarrow 0$$, then the random effects estimator approaches the fixed effects estimator.
 To make $$\hat{\omega}$$ small, we need to have a high number of visits per person ($$T$$) or large heterogeneity between people ($$\hat{\sigma}^2_{c}$$).

+The downside of the random effects estimator, and why it is used far less frequently than fixed effects, is that it requires a very strong exogeneity assumption.
+In particular, the regressors must be unrelated to the individual heterogeneity.
+For an A/B test, $$d_{it}$$ is an independent coinflip, so it is independent of $$c_i$$.
+That's great, but we will probably be in trouble if we want to include any other covariates in the model.
+In that case, fixed effects will be preferrable.

 ## Simulations